tlorenzi/Functional-Light-JS/manuscript/ch1.md

 ## Readability

-Readability is not a binary characteristic.
-It's a largely subjective human factor describing our relationship to code.
-And it will naturally vary over time as our skills and understanding evolve.
-I have experienced effects similar to the following figure, and anecdotally many others I've talked to have as well.

 <p align="center">
     <img src="images/fig17.png" width="50%">
 </p>

-You may just find yourself experiencing similar effects as you work through the book.
-But take heart; if you stick this out, the curve comes back up!

 *Imperative* describes the code most of us probably already write naturally; it's focused on precisely instructing the computer *how* to do something.
 Declarative code -- the kind we'll be learning to write, which adheres to FP principles -- is code that's more focused on describing the *what* outcome.

-Let's revisit the two code snippets presented earlier in this chapter.

 The first snippet is imperative, focused almost entirely on *how* to do the tasks; it's littered with `if` statements, `for` loops, temporary variables, reassignments, value mutations, function calls with side effects, and implicit data flow between functions.
 You certainly *can* trace through its logic to see how the numbers flow and change to the end state, but it's not at all clear or straightforward.